git-update-ref

 LOGGING UPDATES

-If config parameter "core.logAllRefUpdates" is true or the file
+If config parameter "core.logAllRefUpdates" is true and the ref is one

 Where all fields are as described above and "message" is the value